-The transformer is typically used by routing a source of MIDI, an expression pedal for example, though the Transformer, while another pedal, a sustain for example, is used to turn the Transformer on and off, or used to adjust how the transformer affects the MIDI.
+The transformer is used by routing a source of MIDI, an expression pedal for example, though the Transformer.
+Optionally, another pedal can be used to turn the Transformer on and off, or used to adjust how the transformer affects the MIDI.